 Yes we do!
 At Shade Tent #1 in the Little Pickers Area, MerleFest offers a private area for nursing mothers, baby changing stations, small cots for naptime and specialized port-a-potty’s for small children.
 We also have a private room located in Hayes Hall (room 316) that is compete with a baby changing, chairs, and outlets for nursing mothers with pumps.
 Please note – this room does not have a sink or cold storage.

 Parking is free and plentiful.
 You will see signs when you arrive that say Festival Parking.
 Follow the signs.
 A volunteer will help you find a parking space.
 They will also point you to a shuttle stop where you can ride directly to the front entrance gates.
 Don’t forget to note the lot you parked in.
 When you are ready to return to your vehicle, you will need to get in the correct shuttle bus exit line.
 Handicapped parking is available at shuttle stop ‘H’.
-Read our Arrival Brochure for additional information.
+Please read our MerleFest ADA Guest Information flyer for additional details.

 Our vendors offer everything from turkey legs to tofu.
 You can find a complete list of food vendors and menus on our mobile app and in our official program guide.
 Some vendors do take credit cards.
-We do have ATM’s on-site if a food vendor requires cash.
+We do have ATMs on-site if a food vendor requires cash.

 Yes.
 You can bring your cooler onto festival grounds.
 All coolers are checked at the main gate as a safety precaution.
 But remember… MerleFest is alcohol free and we ask that no beverage or food be brought in glass containers.

 We suggest planning for hot weather during the day and cool weather at night.
 It may rain so don’t forget your poncho.
 We don’t want you to get sunburned either, so please bring your sunscreen!
-A blanket or lawn chair will be useful as you visit our 13 stages.
+A blanket or lawn chair will be useful as you visit our 12 stages.
 However, if you want, you can purchase a MerleFest blanket or festival chair at our official MerleFest Gift Shop located in The Shoppes at MerleFest area.
 Band-aids, aspirin, sunscreen, snacks, etc. are for sale in our WCC bookstore, which is located in Thompson Hall.
 And don’t forget your camera to record the MerleFest Music, Moments, and Memories!

 Yes.
 Please contact the MerleFest Ticket Office in advance to learn more: 800-343-7857.
 You may also download our MerleFest ADA Guest Information flyer for FAQs on ADA parking, seating, restrooms, and service animal information.